FREQUENTLY ASKED QUESTIONS

 How does the judging work?

 For Young Artists Showcase (YAS), judges will be leaders in the contemporary skating world and elite choreographers.
-With 4 regular judges each week, and 1-2 rotating judges, each YAS finalist will receive scores of 1 through 5 stars (including .5 stars) in each category of the judging criteria listed below.
+With 4 regular judges each week, and 2 rotating judges, each YAS finalist will receive scores of 1 through 5 stars (including .5 stars) in each category of the judging criteria listed above.
 A judge’s score from all 3 categories will be the finalist’s total score from that judge every week.
 At the end of the 5-week competition, the composite score from all challenges will be added together for a final star rating score to determine the grand prize YAS winner for that season.

 How do I apply to YAS or register for Q4C?